 - events that promote the consumption of alcohol as its core activity (such as wine festivals)

-- Organisations that we are already engaged in a formal arrangement such as a Memorandum of Understanding or contractual agreement
+- organisations we are already engaged in a formal arrangement with, such as a Memorandum of Understanding or contractual agreement

 - projects, programs or events where there is a real or perceived conflict of interest with an existing partnership, business or sponsorship activity.